ConverCity/ConverCity/readme.md

 #### IBM Watson Integration

 To better enable accurate routing between questions, we plan to overlay IBM's Watson technology on top of the SMS routing facade.
-Watson will consume the natural text and route to a specific response based on the keywords of potential replies
+Watson will consume the natural text and route to a specific response based on the keywords of potential replies.

 #### D3js Visualization

+A data visualization section of the application will allow city users to quickly generate pages with topic specifics with D3 generated charts and visualizations.